carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 > ## Using branch `gh-pages` for websites
 > By convention, GitHub Pages uses branch called `gh-pages` to look for the website content.
 By creating a branch with that name, you implicitly tell GitHub that you want your content published and you do not need to configure
 > GitHub Pages in `Settings`.
-Once you can create `gh-pages` from your current branch (typically `main`, created by default when you created the repository), you can then choose to delete the branch `main` to avoid any confusion about where your content is stored.
+Once you create `gh-pages` from your current branch (typically `main`, created by default when you created the repository), you can then choose to delete the other branch to avoid any confusion about where your content is stored.
 {: .callout}

 Either of the above two approaches to turning a repository to a website will give you the same result - the `gh-pages` approach is perhaps more common as it favours convention over configuration.